riskfocus/flink-generic/flink-baseline/flink-example/README.md

     ```bash
     $ cd docker
     $ docker-compose up -d
     ```
+ 3. Make sure that all containers up and running `docker ps`
+ 4. Wait for `topic-initializer` to create topics, this will take a ~ 2 min.
+    ```docker logs -f topic-initializer```
- 3. You can run application locally in IntelliJ IDEA.
+ 3. Now you can run application locally in IntelliJ IDEA.
     1. You have to specify as a `Main class:` in Run Configuration `com.riskfocus.flink.example.pipeline.SmoothingPricesJob`.
     2. Then check setting: `Include dependencies with "Provided" scope`
     3. Also you need to specify parameter `-local.dev true` in `Program arguments:` field.